nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 ### Constructor
 * Launches type's, i.e., `class` or `struct`, initialization
 * Defined as a **method** *without return type* with the same name as the constructed type
-* If `class` is derived from *super class*, constructors of *super class* are accessible.
+* If `class` is derived from *superclass*, constructors of *superclass* are accessible.
 * Type can have multiple constructors

-* *Parameterless constructor* is created automatically unless other *constructor* is defined, than it needs to be declared manually.
+* *Parameterless constructor* is created automatically unless other *constructor* is defined than it needs to be declared manually.

 ```C#
 var alik = new Dog("Alík");